Table of Contents

 Section 1

 The Chairperson shall be elected at the end of the spring semester by a majority vote of the voting Board members.
-The outgoing Chairperson shall preside over the election of the new Chairperson, and shall relinquish the Chair at the conclusion of the election proceedings.
+The outgoing Chairperson shall preside over the election of the new Chairperson and relinquish the Chair at the end of the election proceedings.
 Members can nominate other members as Chair or Vice Chair, or a member can nominate themselves.
-The nominated party can decline the nomination, if they choose.
+The nominated party can decline the nomination if they choose.
 The nominated party must state what attributes they would bring to the Chairperson or Vice Chairperson position.
-The other members will then discuss and vote on each position, in a secret ballot.
+The other members will then discuss and vote on each position.

-The Chairperson shall work with the Adviser to schedule and preside over all meetings of the Board; prepare agenda; maintain correspondence of the Board; and serve as a representative to the ASCSU Student Fee Review Board (the SFRB) and the President’s Student Financial Advisory Committee (PSFAC).
+The Chairperson shall work with the Adviser to schedule and preside over all meetings of the Board; prepare agenda; maintain correspondence of the Board; and serve as a representative to the ASCSU Student Fee Review Board (the SFRB (Student Fee Review Board)) and the President’s Student Financial Advisory Committee (PSFAC).
 The Chairperson should be a returning member of the Board, if possible.

 Section 2

-A Vice Chairperson shall be elected by a majority vote of the members present no later than the end of the third meeting of the Board.
+A Vice Chairperson shall be elected by a majority vote of the members present during the last meeting of the spring semester and no later than the end of the third meeting of the Board the following fall semester, or as quickly as possible thereafter.
 The Vice Chairperson shall preside over meetings in the absence or incapacity of the Chairperson and shall perform such other duties as assigned by the Chairperson.

 Section 3

-A Secretary shall be elected by a majority vote of the members present no later than the end of the third meeting of the Board.
+A Secretary shall be elected by a majority vote of the members present during the last meeting of the spring semester and no later than the end of the third meeting of the Board the following fall semester, or as quickly as possible thereafter.
 The Secretary shall maintain documentation and minutes of the activities of the Board.

 Section 4

-The Adviser shall be responsible for maintaining records of the Board’s activities and serve as a representative to the ASCSU Student Fee Review Board.
-The Adviser shall also serve as the fiscal manager for the University Facility Fee.
+The Program Manager shall be responsible for maintaining records of the Board’s activities and serve as a representative to the ASCSU Student Fee Review Board.
+The Advisor, or their designee, shall serve as the fiscal manager for the University Facility Fee.

 Section 5

-The Chairperson or Vice Chairperson may be removed from the Board by a two-thirds (2/3) vote of the total voting membership of the Board.
+The Chairperson, Vice Chairperson, or Secretary may be removed from the Board by a two-thirds (2/3) vote of the total voting membership of the Board.
 All voting members shall be notified at least one week prior to a vote for removal.
 In the event of removal of the Chairperson, the Vice Chairperson shall serve as Chairperson.
 In the event of the removal of the Vice Chairperson, a new Vice Chairperson shall be elected by the Board.
+In the event of the removal of the Secretary, a new Secretary shall be elected by the Board.

 Article V: Meetings